inesIEN/indOptFlex/README.md

     HVAC

 3. Energy Systems (ES) \
-   PV , Battery , CHP
+   PV , Battery , CHP , Diesel Generator

 Once the SME object can be defined, different units can be written and also the corresponding data can be loaded.